 Panelists' evaluative comments are available to applicants upon request.
-HAA recommends applicants request the available panelist feedback in preparation for future applications.
+We strongly recommend applicants request the available panelist feedback in the pursuit of preparing for future applications.
 Use the Support Desk to request these comments.
-Please note that comments will be available 10 weeks after award notifications, during which period they are formatted for clarity while HAA staff balances other grants activities.
+Please note that comments will be available 10 weeks after award notifications, as they are formatted for clarity while HAA staff balances other grants activities.